How is Elo Calculated in LMSYS? The Secret Math Behind AI Leaderboards (April 2026)

 The "Confidence Interval" (±): The Most Ignored Stat

-Next to every Elo score, there is a small number usually written as ±20.
+Next to every Elo score, there is a small number usually written as ±10 or ±20.
 This is the Confidence Interval, and it is critical for accurate analysis.

-This statistical overlap is why we see such tight competition in matchups like DeepSeek R1 vs GPT 5.1 Arena, where the scores are often within the margin of error.
+This statistical overlap is why we see such tight competition in matchups like the DeepSeek R1 vs GPT-5.4 Arena battle, where the scores are constantly fluctuating within the margin of error.

 Bootstrapping: Removing the Luck Factor